hoelzer/hoelzer-lab.github.io/_pages/index.md

 We focus on the development of algorithms and tools for handling large sequencing data sets.
 We apply our computational methods to *de novo* genome and transcriptome assembly, the comprehensive analysis of RNA-Seq data, and the identification of pathogens such as viruses.

-We strive to combine well-established and novel computational approaches to analyze and visualize large amounts of sequencing data.
+We strive to combine well-established and novel computational approaches to analyze and visualize large amounts of short- and long-read sequencing data.
 <!-- in a comprehensive and handsome way to allow other researchers to understand, interpret and dilate the data.-->

 We work closely with the [RNA Bioinformatics/High-Throughput](http://www.rna.uni-jena.de/en/) group of Manja Marz and we are a member of the [European Virus Bioinformatics Center](http://evbc.uni-jena.de/).

+<br><br>
 ![](/images/black_box.svg)

 <!--